clockfly/ReNomRG/doc/rsts/how_to_use_gui.rst

 .. image:: /_static/image/dataset_page.png

-You can see that the dataset page above shows that three datasets have already been created.
 When you click on each data set name, you can confirm the number of data contained in them, the number of teacher data of each variable, the histogram of the objective variable.

 Hyper parameter setting